Goals and Objectives

 - To learn effective social skills to develop a positive relationship with others

-- To help your child master the skills needed for kindergarten
+- To help your child master the skills needed to prepare for kindergarten

-Learning Tree builds on the foundations of the Letter of the Week curriculum learned in the three year-old program to ensure your child is ready for kindergarten and their academic adventures ahead.
+Learning Tree builds on the foundations of the Letter of the Week curriculum learned in the three year-old program to ensure your child is socially and academically prepared for kindergarten and their academic adventures ahead.
 We also introduce STEM concepts and process art.

-Learning Tree Preschool provides a warm, nurturing, and happy environment for your Pre-K child in which to learn and practice these important early academic skills.
+Learning Tree Preschool provides a warm, nurturing, safe and happy environment for your Pre-K child in which to learn and practice these important early academic skills.

 Our Pre-K children learn a variety of social and emotional skills.
 They learn to express individuality by making independent decisions.
 They learn to recognize and describe a wide range of feelings, including happiness, sadness and empathy.
 Our teachers foster positive interaction with other children and adults.
-These are difficult skills.
-Our teachers know this, and they give our children lots of guidance, encouragement, and positive feedback.
+Our teachers know that these skills take time and practice.
+We provide individualized guidance, encouragement, and positive feedback.
 Children are also encouraged to take turns speaking at circle time and learn independence by hanging coats and backpacks.

 Our Pre-K teachers foster a love of reading and language through many fun and engaging age-appropriate activities.
 These include story time, fingerplays, sequencing cards, and authoring and acting out stories.
 Alphabet activities based on the Fundations program allow children to review capital and lowercase letters and their sounds, and the children build a solid foundation of sight words throughout the year.

 Our Pre-K children learn an understanding of numbers and numerical operations, including counting and one-to-one correspondence, pattern recognition, shape recognition, and problem solving through both structured activities and unstructured play.